pip-services/pip-services-docs/content/en/python/container/containers/_index.md

 #### [Container](container)
 Inversion of control (IoC) container that creates components and manages their lifecycle.

-The container is driven by configuration, that is usually stored in a JSON or YAML file.
+The container is driven by a configuration, that is usually stored in a JSON or YAML file.
-The configuration contains a list of components identified by type or locator, followed by the component's configuration.
+This configuration contains a list of components identified by type or locator, followed by the component's configuration.

 #### [ProcessContainer](process_container)